praddevops/swagger-petstore/README.md

 There is an HTML5-based API tool bundled in this sample--you can view it it at [http://{aws.loadbalancer}:8080].
 This lets you inspect the API using an interactive UI.
 You can access the source of this code from [here](https://github.com/swagger-api/swagger-ui)

 ### ECS
-* Your AWS account must be setup with an ECS cluster named `main`, a service with name `node-app` that uses task-definition named `node-app` (Terraform code here: https://github.com/praddevops/ecs-terraform)
+* Your AWS account must be setup with an ECS cluster named `main`, a service with name `petstore3` that uses task-definition named `petstore3` (Terraform code here: https://github.com/praddevops/ecs-terraform)

 ### App code is located in src/.
 Any changes made will trigger the pipeline which builds new image and updates the ECS service with new image